SamOBrienOlinger/Cockapoo-Club-PortProj4/DRAFT.README.md

   - **Manual Testing**

-    Manual testinf of every feature was conducted on an ongoing basis throughout development.
-All manual testing were found to pass, once bugs were fixed.
+    Manual testing of every feature was conducted on an ongoing basis throughout development.
+All manual testing passed, once bugs were fixed.

  - **Validator Testing**